jonnor/machinehearing/geekleml2021/presentation.md

 But real-time streaming detection can be useful to verify detection when setting up.
 And makes for nicer demo :)

-MAYBE: video demo? can just be console output
+LATER: video demo? can just be console output

 :::